Testing O2 Sensors

 You can then take your automotive meter and go from the heater terminals on the sensor side of the connector and take a resistance value.
 If your meter shows open (OL) and no resistance is present then this would be a strong indication that the heater has failed in the oxygen sensor itself.

-I know not everyone has an auto scanner.
-But this is one of the best ways to test oxygen sensors.
-The automotive scan tool has come down in price over the years and one that is capable of testing oxygen sensors can be had for under $200.
+I know not everyone has an auto scanner, but this is one of the best ways to test oxygen sensors.
+The automotive scan tool has come down in price over the years and one that is capable of testing oxygen sensors can be had for under $150.

 When you pull the oxygen sensor data stream up on your auto scanner the output voltage from the sensors should constantly cycle between high and low voltages as the engine is running in closed loop.
 This cycling of the voltage is actually the result of the computer constantly correcting the air fuel mixture in response to the feedback from the exhaust stream sensors.